Research Administration Policies

-Occasionally, a college/unit will decide to establish a restricted account before the agreement has been fully executed.
+Occasionally, a college/unit will decide to establish a restricted grant before the agreement has been fully executed.
 For example, certain federal agencies permit universities to incur costs up to 90 days prior to the begin date of a grant.
-In other cases, colleges and units will decide to accept the risk associated with establishing a restricted account, even though the formal agreement has not yet been received, negotiated, and/or executed in the Office of Sponsored Programs.
-In all such cases, advanced restricted accounts (or "advanced funds" as they are more commonly referred to) must be established.
+In other cases, Business Areas will decide to accept the risk associated with establishing a restricted grant, even though the formal agreement has not yet been received, negotiated, and/or executed in the Office of Sponsored Programs.
+In all such cases, advanced restricted grants (or "advanced funds" as they are more commonly referred to) must be established.

-No work should be done and no expenses should be incurred on a project until an account has been established in the University accounting system (IBIS).
-It is unacceptable to charge such costs to general funds or to other restricted accounts.
+No work should be done and no expenses should be incurred on a project until a grant has been established in SIMBA.
+It is unacceptable to charge such costs to unrestricted funds or to other restricted accounts.

 The unit that established the advanced fund assumes all financial and non-financial responsibility in the event the agreement is never executed.
 Invoicing cannot occur until an agreement is fully executed.

-Even if the college/unit is willing to accept the financial risk associated with incurring costs for a pending project, it is still essential to ensure that the performance of the project will not jeopardize human subjects or animal subjects, expose personnel to health and safety risks, or violate laws and regulations (e.g., performing work for a sanctioned person or country or performing work prior to implementation of required data security controls).
+Even if the Business Area is willing to accept the financial risk associated with incurring costs for a pending project, it is still essential to ensure that the performance of the project will not jeopardize human subjects or animal subjects, expose personnel to health and safety risks, or violate laws and regulations (e.g., performing work for a sanctioned person or country or performing work prior to implementation of required data security controls).
 Thus, advance funds will not be established until all required compliance checks are complete.
 See RP03 – The Use of Human Participants in Research, RP04 – Care and Use of Vertebrate Animals, RP06 – Disclosure and Management of Significant Financial Interests, RA40 – Compliance with Federal Export Regulations, and RAG40 – Guidelines for Ensuring Compliance with Export Control Policy RA40.